mr. gonzales, back under oath, on thursday, may 10, 2007

 burdens upon his people; and finally,

-constantly does he foment war
+constantly does he foment war, to

 provide the matrix in which his power